 A good wine can be made in the cellar, but a great wine is always made in the vineyard.

 When you are looking for a special wine it is important to know where the grapes that have been used to produce it come from.
-A more useful map for this purpose could be the following one.
+A more useful map for this purpose could be the following one that represents Valpolicella viticultural sub-areas.
+Each one is different for altitude, soil composition, steepness of the slopes.

-Which makes thing far more complicate.
+Which makes things far more complicate.
 It shows, within Valpolicella, the areas most suited to the production of quality grapes.

 The territory of Valpolicella is in fact very varied, for altitude, soil composition, sun exposure, ventilation.
 This obviously has a great impact on the final product, since we know that the vine gives its best in soils that are not too fertile, with good drainage, ventilation and as much as possible exposed to the Sun.

-The following main sub-zones can therefore be identified in broad lines, taking into account that boundaries are not alwasy clearly marked and even within the same vineyard there can be many subtle variations.
+The 4 main sub-zones can therefore be identified in broad lines, taking into account that boundaries are not alwasy clearly marked and even within the same vineyard there can be many subtle variations.

 In light purple on the map.
 It is the lowest elevation part, less than 150 m (500 ft) above sea level (A.S.L.).
 Slightly undulating, characterised by a deep, fine soil, rich in alluvial deposits with plenty of sand and gravel.
 In summer these areas reach high temperatures, with poor ventilation, which can cause heat stress to the vine and consequent reduction of photosynthesis.
 Grapes from this area tend to have lower sugar content, lower acidity and polyphenolic content compared to those grown on hill sides.